 Hotel Sunroute Plaza Shinjuku

-Quality hotel, located in the heart of Shinjuku, with comfortable, spacious rooms.
+Quality hotel, located in the heart of Shinjuku, with comfortable, spacious rooms, great for those travelling in small groups.

 Keio Plaza Tokyo